Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: Introduction

+If the batch size is chosen to be sufficiently large, this temporal permutation can decorrelate the effective noise so that, from the decoder's perspective, the disturbances within each reconstructed block are closer to being independent.
+This benefit comes at the cost of increased end-to-end latency, since the receiver must buffer an entire interleaving batch before de-interleaving and decoding can proceed \cite{sklar2001digital}.
+Moreover, from an information-theoretic perspective, correlated noise has lower entropy than uncorrelated noise with the same marginal statistics as statistical dependence reduces overall uncertainty, and so channel capacity is higher without interleaving \cite{Gallager68,Cover91}.

+While interleaving is widely used and provides an effective means of matching transformed channel conditions to the modeling assumptions underlying most error-correcting decoders, it has been shown that noise correlation can be exploited to improve decoding performance for some decoders.
+Most prominently, Douillard et al. introduced turbo equalization, an iterative scheme that exchanges soft information between an equalizer and a soft-input soft-output (SISO) decoder to explicitly leverage channel-induced correlation \cite{douillard1995iterative, koetter2004turbo}.
+Although incurring a complexity and latency cost due to the iterative nature of the algorithm, the approach is effective for codes that possess an efficient SISO decoder.
+Here we explore a mechanism through which arbitrary moderate-redundancy block codes can be decoded in the presence of correlated noise without the need for turbo equalization.

+GRAND (Guessing Random Additive Noise Decoding) is a noise-centric decoding paradigm that can be applied to any moderate or low redundancy block code.
+It operates by querying candidate noise sequences in approximately decreasing order of likelihood.
+In additive-noise settings, this procedure realizes maximum or near maximum-likelihood (ML) decoding performance in both soft and hard detection settings \cite{duffy19GRAND,solomon20SGRAND,duffy22ORBGRAND,liu2022orbgrand}.
+Owing to its noise-centric approach, GRAND can directly exploit structure in discrete channels, for example by incorporating Markovian correlation models into the noise-guessing process to improve decoding performance \cite{An22,rezaei2023coding}.
+In soft-detection settings, however, capturing the potential gains from noise correlation in a practical way requires distinct innovation.

-By adopting techniques from thermodynamic probability theory to manage dependence and combining them with symbol-level Ordered Reliability Bit Guessing Random Additive Noise Decoding (ORBGRAND) \cite{An22b}, we demonstrate that it is possible to accurately soft-detection decode any moderate redundancy code without the need for interleaving.
-By removing the interleaver, decoding performance can be enhanced by multiple dB, while complexity and latency are reduced, offering a potential route forward for delivering URLLC.
+By adopting techniques from thermodynamic probability theory to manage dependence and combining them with a symbol level noise querying order, we demonstrate that it is possible to accurately soft detection decode any moderate redundancy code with an arbitrary noise correlation pattern without the need for turbo equalization or interleaving.
+The approach relies on the principle of Approximate Independence (AI), which treats suitably defined blocks of symbols as approximately independent while explicitly accounting for correlations within small symbol neighborhoods.
+By incorporating correlation information directly into the noise-guessing order, decoding performance can be improved without the need for turbo equalization, while simultaneously reducing the complexity and latency typically introduced by interleaving.
+This makes the approach particularly attractive for ultra-reliable low-latency communication (URLLC) scenarios.